 Any armchair economist will tell you that entrepreneurship is central to a healthy economy.
 What they probably won’t tell you is that the rate of entrepreneurship in the United States has significantly declined over the last several decades.
 Data from the U.S. Census Bureau shows that in the late 1970s, at least 15 percent of American businesses were startups.
 Despite the popularity of business-venture-themed TV shows such as ABC’s Shark Tank, the number of new businesses has fallen to just 8 percent of all U.S. business operations.

 In the last 15 years, the Internet has helped make the world a lot more accessible.
-It also helps provide new opportunities for minority owned businesses to find financial resources that are imperative to the growth and success needed to remain competitive.
+It also helps provide new opportunities for minority-owned businesses to find financial resources that are imperative to the growth and success needed to remain competitive.
 Although alternative lending offers more options for obtaining access to capital, it is important to keep in mind that these “alternatives” are not government regulated like traditional lending sources.
-Alternative lending poses greater risks, but enables business owners to secure funding at a lower costs by not having to follow all of the same compliance and regulatory requirements, and to revolutionize—with technology as its principal.
+Alternative lending poses a greater risk but enables business owners to secure funding at a lower costs by not having to follow all of the same compliance and regulatory requirements, and to revolutionize—with technology as its principal.

 Often times, minority business owners are reluctant to apply for business loans for fear of receiving too little credit, having to pay outrageous interest rates, putting up higher collateral, or total rejection.
 So, the question is asked – what can you do as a business owner to get the necessary working capital to take your business towards the next level of success?